Seirdy/seirdy.one/content/posts/website-best-practices.md

 The [250kb club](https://250kb.club/) gathers websites at or under 250kb, and also rewards websites that have a high ratio of content size to total size.

-The [10KB Club](https://10kbclub.com/) does the same with a 10kb homepage budget (excluding favicons and webmanifest icons).
-It also has guidelines for note&shy;worthiness, to avoid low-hanging fruit like mostly-blank pages.
+The [10KB Club](https://web.archive.org/web/20231208000921/https://10kbclub.com/) did the same with a 10kb homepage budget (excluding favicons and webmanifest icons).
+It also had guidelines for note&shy;worthiness, to avoid low-hanging fruit like mostly-blank pages.

 My favorite website club has to be the {{<mention-work itemtype="WebSite">}}{{< cited-work name="XHTML Club" url="https://xhtml.club/" >}} by {{<indieweb-person first-name="Bradley" last-name="Taunt" url="https://bt.ht/" itemprop="author">}}{{</mention-work>}}, the creator of the original [1mb.club](https://1mb.club).